gichobih/alx-backend-javascript/0x05-Node_JS_basic/README.md

 * Directory: `0x05-Node_JS_basic`
 * File: `7-http_express.js`

-## 7. Create a more complex HTTP server using Express
+## 8. Organize a complex HTTP server using Express

 Obviously writing every part of a server within a single file is not sustainable.
 Let’s create a full server in a directory named `full_server`.